Steer clear of ghost brokers selling fake car insurance

 Three sure-fire ways to make sure you’re covered

-Worried that you’ve been sold a fake policy?
+Worried you’ve been sold a fake policy?
 Here are three things you can do to check the policy you've been sold is legitimate:

 1. Check the broker you’ve used is licensed with the Financial Conduct Authority by visiting their website.